openwdl/wdl/SPEC.md

   - Two input files that have the same parent location must be localized into the same directory for task execution.
 For example, `http://foo.com/bar/a.txt` and `http://foo.com/bar/b.txt` have the same parent (`http://foo.com/bar/`), so they must be localized into the same directory.
 See below for special-case handling for Versioning Filesystems.
 - When a WDL author uses a `File` input in their [Command Section](#command-section), the fully qualified, localized path to the file is substituted when that declaration is referenced in the command template.

-Note that the above rules do not guarantee that two files will be localized to the same directory unless they originate from the same parent location.
+The above rules do *not* guarantee that two files will be localized to the same directory *unless* they originate from the same parent location.
 If you are writing a task for a tool that assumes two files will be co-located, then it is safest to manually co-locate them prior to running the tool.
 For example, the following task runs a variant caller (`varcall`) on a BAM file and expects the BAM's index file (`.bai` extension) to be in the same directory as the BAM file.

 ```wdl
 task call_variants_safe {